wso2/docs-ob-toolkit-uk/en/docs/learn/api-security.md

 Open Banking allows TPPs to access financial data through open APIs, which requires greater API security.
 Therefore, open banking standards provide guidelines for security implementations.

-WSO2 Open Banking provides an extra level of security to the Open Banking APIs adhering to the security guidelines provided in the Financial API (FAPI) group, which is based on OAuth 2.0 and OpenID Connect (OIDC).
+The Open Banking Standard - UK has mandated the Financial API (FAPI) security standards for ASPSPs.
+WSO2 Open Banking UK Toolkit provides an extra level of security to the Open Banking APIs adhering to the security guidelines provided in FAPI, which is based on OAuth 2.0 and OpenID Connect (OIDC).

 ###MTLS enforcement